The Egg Skelter: efficient storage solution or fun gimmick?

-So you've got your own chickens and now you have more eggs than you know what to do with?
+So you've got your own chickens, and now you have more eggs than you know what to do with.
+How do you store those eggs?

-It's great, isn't it?
+It's such a gift, isn't it?
 Beautiful, healthy, fresh produce every day.

-The real question is, how do you store them efficiently so that you always use the oldest first?
+The real question is, what's the best way to store eggs efficiently, so that you always use the oldest first?

 Of course, you can write the date on each one, or maybe keep them in a box with the oldest at the front.